 In 2010, Margo (now Ayya Vimala Bhikkhuni) and a friend had the idea to start a forest monastery in the Theravada tradition in Europe.
 They had a meeting with Ajahn Brahm who advised them to start by organising talks and retreats.
 They subsequently placed an advertisement in Buddhismus Aktuell and through this came into contact with the Theravada Saarland Gruppe, a group that had been active with regular meetings for several years.

-After Margo’s ordination as Anagarika Vimala in Anenja Vihara in South-Germany in 2012, the idea surfaced to ask Bhante Sujato from Australia to come to Europe to teach.
-When Vimala went to stay in Santi Forest Monastery in Australia, she met Bhante Sujato and he agreed to come.
+After Margo’s ordination as Anagarika Vimala in Anenja Vihara in South-Germany in 2012, the idea surfaced to ask Ayya Sujato from Australia to come to Europe to teach.
+When Vimala went to stay in Santi Forest Monastery in Australia, she met Ayya Sujato and he agreed to come.
 Maria from Saarbrücken (now Anagarika Sabbamitta) set to work and organised two retreats, in St. Wendel and in Bad Meinberg.
 Both retreats were very well received and the Group increased in numbers.
-Out of respect for Bhante Sujato, the group was named after him.
+Out of respect for Ayya Sujato, the group was initially named after him.

 In March 2015, we established an Association called Samita ASBL under Belgian law with as goal to establish a monastery in the Theravada tradition in Europe.